rafiizzaturohman/HooksPhonebook/README.md

 <h2>Before You Begin</h2>

 Before you begin I recommend you to read about the basic building blocks that assamble this application:
-* PostgresQL - Go through [PostgresQL Official Website](https://www.postgresql.org/) and proceed to their [Official Manuat or Documentation](https://www.postgresql.org/docs/), which should help you understand SQL and PostgresQL better.
+* PostgresQL - Go through [PostgresQL Official Website](https://www.postgresql.org/) and proceed to their [Official Manual or Documentation](https://www.postgresql.org/docs/), which should help you understand SQL and PostgresQL better.
 * ExpressJS - The best way to understand ExpressJS is through it's (Official Manuar or Documentation)[https://expressjs.com/], which has a (Getting Started)[https://expressjs.com/en/starter/installing.html] guide, as well an (ExpressJS)[https://expressjs.com/en/guide/routing.html] guide for general express topics.
 * ReactJS - React's (Official Website)[https://react.dev/] is a great starting point.
 * NodeJS - Start by going through (Node.JS Official Website)[https://nodejs.org/en] which should get you going with the Node.JS platform.